Island Baseball League Rules and Regulations

 Example: Team A is batting 12 players and wishes to add a player to the bottom of the lineup (Player 13).
 Player 13 walks to the plate and is not announced to either the opposing team or home plate umpire.
 Once this player occupies his position in the batter’s box, the umpire will immediately call him out for an illegal substitution and it will then go back to the number 1 position in the lineup.
 Player 13 is still available to be added to the lineup legally.

-3.l A player who causes a forfeiture by missing a scheduled game without notifying his captain, or who has been late or missed three games without notice, is subject to being removed from the league by the advisory board.
-Each player is required to notify the team captain of his game day status in accordance with the notification protocols established by his team.
-In the event a player is removed from the league no refund for unpaid games will be given.
+Player responsibility– A player who causes a forfeiture by missing a scheduled game without notifying his captain, or who has been late or missed three games without notice, is subject to being removed from the his/her team and put on the sub list by the advisory board.
+Each player is required to notify the team captain of his game day status in accordance with the notification protocols established by the league.
+In the event a player is removed from his/her team they will not receive a refund.

 When there is a collision between a runner and a fielder who clearly is in possession of the ball, the umpire shall judge: